elgopher/pixiq/docs/architecture.md

 for you then propably it is time to submit an  [Issue](https://github.com/jacekolszak/pixiq/issues) or maybe even make a change by submitting a [Pull Request](https://github.com/jacekolszak/pixiq/pulls).
-The `glfw.OpenGL` struct does not need to implement any abstractions for opening windows, therefore it might be extended freely.
+The `glfw.OpenGL` struct does not need to implement any abstractions for opening windows, therefore it may be extended freely.

 Why you are still using OpenGL in 2020?